Ectoin

 Ectoin description

-Ectoin is a synthetic or naturally-derived ingredient that serves as an emollient on skin and can also have a buffering and anti-pollution effect in cosmetic formulas.
-Chemically, ectoin is considered an osmolyte.
+Ectoin is a synthetic or naturally derived amino acid derivative used as a skin care ingredient for its protective and hydrating effects on skin.
+It serves as an emollient on skin and can also have a buffering and anti-pollution effect in cosmetics.
+Chemically, ectoin is considered an osmolyte and extremolyte (something capable of living in extreme conditions, like Keith Richards).
 What that means for skin is that as an osmolyte, ectoin helps maintain balanced hydration by maintaining the correct water balance in skin.
-In doing so, skin can better maintain a smooth, soft surface.
-Newer research indicates ectoin can also help protect skin from environmental stressors related to different types of natural light and pollutants.
-This is believed to happen in part because of its antioxidant ability as well as what seems to be a natural ability to protect skin from dehydration due to environmental exposure.
+In studies, this amino acid derivative exhibited the ability to reduce transepidermal water loss across all facial areas.
+Through the reduction of moisture loss and the promotion of a correct, healthy water balance ectoin allowed skin to better maintain its hydration and a smooth, soft surface.
+Mounting research indicates ectoin can also help protect skin from environmental stressors related to different types of natural light, specifically UVA rays (although to be very clear ectoin is not a sunscreen), and pollutants.
+This protective ability helps thwart pro-aging damage that external factors can have on skin.
+It’s believed ectoin exhibits these benefits in part because of its antioxidant ability as well as what seems to be a natural ability to protect skin from dehydration due to environmental exposure.
+Although more research is needed for substantiation, new studies also credit ectoin with the ability to interrupt the formation of dark spots, visibly improve the look of pores, support a healthy skin barrier and soothe.
+Cosmetic ingredient suppliers suggest using ectoin in percentages between 0.3%-2.0%.
+It’s a white crystalline powder in raw material form.

 Ectoin references